zarochi/CompSciProgram/README.md

 # CompSciProgram
-Code created as part of my Computer Science Program at UW-Whitewater
+Code created as part of my Computer Science program at UW-Whitewater